JoelCourtney/joelcourtney.github.io/pages/hadron.md

 1.1; 1.; .5; -.5
 3e6; 3E6; 3.2e-6 // with scientific notation

-// You can use percents too
+// You can use percents too.
+They do what you think they do, probably.
 15%; 2.4%; 150%

 // strings